esplinr/evernym-docs/Products/Connect-Me/Introduction.md

 ## Introduction

 Connect.Me is available for both iOS and Android.
-For iOS devices it works with iOS 9 and later.
+Supported operating systems:
+* Android 6+ 64bit
+* iOS 10+

 This app allows your agent on your device to interact with the Agents within your chosen Agency, in this case, Evernym. <!--Is Evernym the agency or the agent in this scenario--> The Agents within the Agency then interact with the Sovrin ledger to provide you with valid pieces of your identity, your accomplishments, and more.